carolinejones942/datajournalism-fall2025/final project/final project info.md

 #### Proposed nut graf

+Our analysis of a random sampling of school districts obtained from the NCES showed an overwhelmingly clear relationship between districts racial demographics and the homeschool population.
+The districts containing the higher populations of home school students showed to be often majority white.
+In comparison, more diverse school districts oftentimes had smaller home school populations.
+While there are some outliers overall, the data overwhelmingly supports our initial hypothesis.

 ### Data sources

 1. [Count of homeschool students by district, Washington Post](https://github.com/washingtonpost/data_home_schooling/blob/main/home_school_district.csv) - We used the most recent count from each district (2021-2023)